salonishah01/CSC510-FALL23-P28-Project3/README.md

 ---

-## :rocket: Improvements over Phase-II
+## :rocket: Improvements in Phase-II

-We have added a lot of new features to slash in our Phase-III.
+We have added a lot of new features to slash in our Phase-II.

 1. A web interface for users to interact with the application in a more native way.
 2. Charts and graphs for better visualization of the results.